 When I first shot Antola I was surprised, not at how he functioned or performed but how difficult and challenging he was to shoot.
 First shot was a flop; he bit me on the wrist with his bowstring.
 The second shot, the arrow bit the skin between my forefinger and thumb and I began to bleed.
 The third shot, the fingers of my draw hand hurt from drawing the bow back.
 Every shot missed the target and all romanticism of me tapping into my natural skill set of the innate indigenous archer went out the door.
 Standing there bleeding and looking at my cut hand, my instinctual thought was "This is impractical" and "its stupid and look like a idiot, and I don't like it".
 Basically I felt like it was ready to abandon the practice.
 Then after some thought and revisiting and talking with my self, I realized very quickly that this was made to the specifications of our people.
 It was hard at that moment to believe that bows like this sustained our ways of life.
 I began to practice further under the premise that I only shot this bow 3 times when a person my age 150 years ago would have shot thousands upon thousands of times.
 Based on the practices and the standards of my ancestors, I am still a baby in this practice and have to start from the beginning.

-Antola is as short bow with short arrows, he can be accurate up to 30 feet while standing, and I can arch the shots to go further than that however that compromises velocity.
+Antola is as short bow with short arrows, she can be accurate up to 30 feet while standing, and I can arch the shots to go further than that however that compromises velocity.
 Ever since that first experience with Antola my target grouping are getting better and closer and I understand better how he functions.
-Because Antola is a traditional bow and made of hand carved ash and sinew he is not covered in any form of polymer, he requires frequent attention.
-This requires me to have a constant relationship with him, which is frustrating at times because we no longer live in a time when carrying around a bow is practical and when I first had Antola the last thing on my mind at the end of full day of PhD workload is to check an maintain my bow, even making time to shoot and maintain my bow in the city is an ongoing challenge.
-However, Antola doesn't care about all that, if I don't make time for him he does what he does naturally he dries up and can warm if not set and strung properly.
-This requires daily checks when I wake up in the morning and sometimes before I go to bed at night, it currently has become a morning ritual for me.
-I Pick him up string him, draw him, and may string him to sit for the day.
-If he is dry I have to give him a coat of bear grease, if I notice his arches moving I will string him and hang him.
-All this attention is important, because he notices the weather more than I do.
-The draw weight of Antola on a good day in ideal conditions consisting of dry and warm weather in his natural state is 55#(55 pounds).
+Because Antola is a traditional bow and made of hand carved ash and sinew she is not covered in any form of polymer, he requires frequent attention.
+This requires me to have a constant relationship with her, which is frustrating at times because we no longer live in a time when carrying around a bow is practical and when I first had Antola the last thing on my mind at the end of full day of PhD workload is to check an maintain my bow, even making time to shoot and maintain my bow in the city is an ongoing challenge.
+However, Antola doesn't care about all that, if I don't make time for her, she does what she does naturally.
+She requires weekly checks when I wake up in the morning and sometimes before I go to bed at night, it currently has become a morning ritual for me.
+I pick her up string her, draw her, and may string her to sit for the day.
+I All this attention is important, because she notices the weather more than I do.
+The draw weight of Antola on a good day in ideal conditions consisting of dry and warm weather in her ideal natural state is 55#(55 pounds).
 Although it can go up if I let him sit in the sun and heat up, which causes the wood and sinew to become firmer.
 He doesn't shoot at capacity when it’s humid or rainy out because moisture softens the wood and sinew and on a damp rainy day I feel like his draw weight decreases.

 This personal practice has opened up my mind to new insights and awarenesses relative to who I am and where I come from.
 The practice itself contextualize the past and provides a foundation to engage the future, it puts the world into perspective and allows for not only personal development, but intellectual and physical development as well.
 Arrows exist both metaphorically and literally.